stevekirks/ollama-openwebui/TEST_RESULTS.md

 With just a single GPU, it doesn't handle concurrency well.
 For Deepseek-r1, both infrastructure can run the 14B parameter model.
 Neither can adequately run the 32B model with concurrent requests.

-## Testing requests to Ollama in a Azure Container App on the T4 GPU (AUD$14/day (when continuously running)) infrastructure
+## Testing requests to Ollama in an Azure Container App using T4 GPU
+Ollama container running on: T4 GPU, 8vCPU, 56GB memory (AUD$14/day (when continuously running)).
+Open WebUI container on: 0.5vCPU, 1GB memory.

 ### Summary of Observations
 Single requests on model 14B and below are responsive.
 It's noticably slower with larger models and with concurrent requests, to the point that its not usable.